Tennis star Roger Federer’s grand slam haul makes him like James Bond:Henri Leconte

 Swedish player Thomas Enqvist recalled when he defeated Roger Federer at 2000 Swiss Indoors in Basel.
 ‘He overcame it well!’, Enqvist laughed.
 Afterwards, he remarked on Federer’s incredible longevity, which has so far baffled the world.

-Roger Federer’s Grand Slam titles
+List of Roger Federer’s Grand Slam titles

 - Eight Wimbledon titles